Teaching British Values at Horfield C of E Primary School

 - The Rights Respecting Schools Agenda.

-- Acceptance of rules in sport and participation in local tournaments and awareness of rules governing games such as Chess.
+- Acceptance of rules in sport and participation in local tournaments and awareness of rules governing games.

 - Police visitors and visitors from the Fire Service help reinforce the message.